Drisnel/Building-Character-Bots-for-Internet-Connected-LLMs/original/en/how-to-build-original-bots.md

 It may be pleasant to talk to.

-It may even sound in-character.
+It may even sound in character.

 But it will not produce strong roleplay.